Diversity, equity, inclusion and belonging

 Definition of Diversity, Equity, Inclusion and Belonging

-The Association of Public and Land Grant Universitieas (APLU) recognizes that diversity is complex and intersectional and includes a wide range of racial, ethnic, sexual, and gender identities, as well as economic and geographic backgrounds, physical abilities, life experiences, political, religious, and personal beliefs.
-To that end, APLU defines diversity, equity, inclusion, and belonging as follows:
+The Association of Public and Land Grant Universities (APLU) recognizes that diversity is complex and intersectional and includes a wide range of racial, ethnic, sexual and gender identities as well as economic and geographic backgrounds, physical abilities, life experiences and political, religious and personal beliefs.
+The APLU defines diversity, equity, inclusion and belonging as follows:

 Diversity is the presence and representation of differences that enrich the community and